gitter-badger/koueki/README.md

-The MISP format is currently the nicest threat sharing format in active use - the only viable alternative is STIX, which I've spent enough time with to believe is not worth persuing.
+The MISP format is currently the nicest threat sharing format in active use - the only viable alternative is STIX, which I've spent enough time with to believe is not worth pursuing.
-Additionally the adoption of MISP is high enough to be the de-facto indicator sharing system in europe.
+Additionally the adoption of MISP is high enough to be the de-facto indicator sharing system in Europe.
 Hence I want to use that as a base to work from - by remaining compatible with PyMISP pre-existing tools can be ported with nothing more than a URL switch.